quic/qidk/README.md

 All QIDK deliverables are covered in this course in detail with hands-on lab sessions.

+## QHCI (Qualcomm HTP Customized Interface)

+QHCI aims to provide examples for CV algo and QNN UDO implementation based on HVX programming.

+QHCI is targetted towards any external developers, starting on Qualcomm platform with QNN and HVX programming.
+QHCI will help with necessary resources, tools to accelerate their workflow.

+QHCI is also targetted to create an open-source HVX development ecosystem.

+Link to QHCI public repository : [QHCI](./QHCI/)

 ## Examples

 Contain examples to use features of above SDKs